vetchium/vetchium/TASKS.md

 - [] Search posts/comments
 - [] Some kind of upvote tracking for every user for every tag
 - [] Company page for hub users
+- [] Container registry settings for the new model images

 # Code cleanups